kaseytc/perishable-iot-network/README.md

 The business network defines a contract between growers and importers.

 The contract stipulates that: On receipt of the shipment the importer pays the grower the unit price x the number of units in the shipment.
 Shipments that arrive late are free.
-Shipments that have breached the low temperate or humidity threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
-Shipments that have breached the high temperate or humidity threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
+Shipments that have breached the low temperature or humidity threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
+Shipments that have breached the high temperature or humidity threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.

 This business network defines: